techmyth/techmyth.github.io/content/posts/homelab-veeam-vbr-doc-with-asbuiltreport.en.md

 - Windows OS (Veeam modules run on Windows only)
 - PowerShell v5.1+
-- AsBuiltReport.Core module &gt;= 1.1.0
+- AsBuiltReport.Core module >= 1.3.0
-- Veeam.Backup.PowerShell module &gt;= 1.0
+- Veeam.Backup.PowerShell module >= 1.0
-- SQLServer module &gt;+ 21.1

 To validate the Powershell version, the variable **“$PSVersionTable”** can be used from a PowerShell console: